3 tips on how to master high-value networking… and increase your wealth and the wealth of your connections in the process.

 I call this effect, “Making Money With Friends.”

-My business partners today, Matt Smith, Bedros Keuilian, and Joel Marion, are also three of my best friends.
+My old business partners, Matt Smith, Bedros Keuilian, and Joel Marion, are also three of my best friends.

 For me, my network truly is my personal and professional net worth.